sboesen/remotely-save/README.md

 5. Perform a sync using remotely-secure

 ## Credit
-* Credit to @fyears for the original Remotely Save plugin
+* Thanks to @fyears for the original Remotely Save plugin
-* Credit to @sampurkiszb for sync on save
+* Thanks to @sampurkiszb for sync on save
-* Credit to @zaiziw for Obsidian bookmark sync
+* Thanks to @zaiziw for Obsidian bookmark sync
+* Thanks to @FEI352 for helping translate the plugin

 ## Questions, Suggestions, Or Bugs